Fun Outdoor Workouts

 Want to take your exercise outdoors but are not sure where to begin?
 Read on to learn about five fun outdoor workout options you can try this summer.
 These workouts will make it easy for you to stay in shape and soak up plenty of vitamin D!

 Walking is an easy form of cardiovascular exercise that is easy on your joints and helps you burn a decent number of calories without being too intense.
-Of course, if you are in search of a greater calorie burn, you can always up the ante by taking a route with more hills or adding some wrist or ankle weights.
+Of course, if you are in search of a greater calorie burn, you can always take a route with more hills or adding some wrist or ankle weights.

 You do not have to walk for hours at a time, either.
 Adding spurts of walking in throughout your day can be just as beneficial and may be more attainable to people who work desk jobs or feel they are too busy to get out and exercise.
 Walking your kids to their summer camps, parking farther away from the grocery store, taking a walk break during your lunch hour -- all of this adds up.